 - There is usually a security guard at the door of a regulated and licensed dispensary.
 There are usually heavy, locked doors.
 Licensed dispensaries are targets for thieves and criminals since they tend to handle vast amounts of cash.
 Since Marijuana isn’t federally legal customers usually have to pay with cash.
 Security here is paramount.

-- On your initial visit, you will need to have your handwritten recommendation, a copy of which is made and entered along with your paperwork into the system.
-You will obviously want to have your State issued photo ID or government-issued Passport.
+- On your initial visit, you’ll need to have your recommendation along with your paperwork in the system.
+You’ll obviously want to have your State issued photo ID or government-issued Passport.

-- You will be required to sign in and relax in the waiting room until your name is called.
-While waiting you can have a look at the menu of products offered.
+- You must sign in and relax in the waiting room until the staff helping you calls your name.
+While waiting you can have a look at the menu of products.